solvia-labs/solvia/docs/src/wallet-guide/hardware-wallets/ledger.md

 It is sometimes useful to sign a transaction with keys from multiple hardware wallets.
 Signing with multiple wallets requires _fully qualified keypair URLs_.
-When the URL is not fully qualified, the Solana CLI will prompt you with the fully qualified URLs of all connected hardware wallets, and ask you to choose which wallet to use for each signature.
+When the URL is not fully qualified, the Solvia CLI will prompt you with the fully qualified URLs of all connected hardware wallets, and ask you to choose which wallet to use for each signature.

-Instead of using the interactive prompts, you can generate fully qualified URLs using the Solana CLI `resolve-signer` command.
+Instead of using the interactive prompts, you can generate fully qualified URLs using the Solvia CLI `resolve-signer` command.
 For example, try connecting a Nano to USB, unlock it with your pin, and running the following command: